UmerAhmad9126/swanirbhar-assignment/README.md

 ## Overview

-The AI-Powered Resume Builder is a web application designed to help users create, manage, and optimize their resumes with the assistance of AI.
+The Resume Builder is a web application designed to help users create, manage, and optimize their resumes with the assistance of AI.
 The application features user authentication, resume management, AI-powered content suggestions, and real-time resume previews.

 ## Key Features